 For the wasp killing spray, you will need 1 bottle of liquid soap, water, and a one (1) gallon garden pump sprayer.
 You can add as little as an ounce of dish soap for a small wasp nest to as much as half a bottle of soap for larger nests.
 The tougher the anticipated job the more dish soap to add.

-To prepare the wasp spray, add water to the pump sprayer first, then your liquid dish soap.
+To prepare the wasp spray mixture, add water to the pump sprayer first, then your liquid dish soap.
 Allow the soap to settle, replace sprayer cover, then pump the sprayer to build spraying pressure.
 Just be sure to add enough dish soap and water to kill all of the wasps you want to take care of.

 Spray this solution directly on wasps at a far away enough distance you do not get stung.
 The spray works almost instantly.
 The wasps will immediately fall to the ground and begin to die.
 After getting sprayed with soapy water the wasp can not breathe and die rapidly.
 The way it was explained to me is the soap and water clogs up the wasp’s spiracles causing them to suffocate.

 The soap and water solution is by far the cheapest and most environmentally friendly way to handle your wasp problems.
+This soapy water works wonders.
+Use it to easily drown stinging insects like ants, bees, wasps, and hornets.

 Peppermint Oil and Water